spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 ---
 - Equally as complex as other religions
 ### Totemic
+: (noun) relating to or resembling a totem or totems.

-> A totem might make you a steward of a part of the environment.
+A totem is an inherited thing that represents a spirit, that defines person's role in life.
+A totem might make you a steward of a part of the environment; thus people are responsible for them.
+Interestingly, these totem can be decided before births.

-- Totems are an inherited thing that represents a spirit
-	- Defines person's role in life
-- Responsible for the totems
-- Very important
-	- Can be decided before birth [^1]

 ---
 - Resting places and descendants of the great beings became totems